-Following the close of the LPI Examination hearing sessions the Eastern Dorset SHMA (North Dorset District Summary) was published in August 2015, which increased the OAN for North Dorset to 330 dwellings per annum (dpa) for the period 2013 - 2033.
-This would require an additional 45 dpa to the housing need upon which the LPI is based, or a total of 225 dwellings over the next 5 years or 900 dwellings over the Plan period.
+Following the close of the LP1 Examination hearing sessions the Eastern Dorset SHMA (North Dorset District Summary) was published in August 2015, which increased the OAN for North Dorset to 330 dwellings per annum (dpa) for the period 2013 - 2033.
+This would require an additional 45 heuring produces the period 2013 - 2037.
+This would require an additional 45 dpa to the housing need upon which the LP1 is based, or a total of 225 dwellings over the next 5 years or 900 dwellings over the Plan period.